apigeekdemos/apigee-s1p-labs/Lab 3 - Proxy a CF app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 {"hello":"hello Diego"}
 ```

-Note - If above command fails to execute in terminal, try ewith Postman client or a similar tool.
+Note - If above command fails to execute in terminal, try with Postman client or a similar tool.

-The new proxy is now ready for you or someone on your team to add policies to define security, traffic management, and more.
+The new proxy is now ready for you or someone on your team to add policies, define security, traffic management, and more.
 For more information refer to Edge Migrogateway Documentation on Apigee Docs.